 Hugh Hefner, the founder of Playboy magazine, has died aged 91 after a lifetime of selling not just magazines but a fantastical lifestyle.
 What did his sexual revolution mean for women?

 Much of the press coverage of Hefner`s death has focused on the two sides to his legacy, pitting sleaziness against the way he opened American sexual attitudes.

+The feminist Camille Paglia called him "one of the principal architects of the social revolution".
+Playboy was, after all, first published in 1953.
 This was a time when US states could ban contraceptives, and well before the so-called lads` mags of the 1990s and the pornography that is widely available online today.
+Hefner said in 1992 that he was proud he had "changed attitudes toward sex".

 But some feminists argue there is a third part to Hefner`s legacy: that he built his revolution through images of women`s bodies.

-Women`s activist Kellie Turtle told the BBC: "He was obviously very clear on what he thought he was representing with a sexual revolution and at times Playboy did live up to that.
+Women`s activist Kellie Turtle told the BBC: "He was obviously very clear on what he thought he was representing with a sexual revolution and at times Playboy did live up to that."

-" But she says the women in the magazines and the Playboy Bunnies in the clubs were "objects rather than participants in their own sexuality".
+But she says the women in the magazines and the Playboy Bunnies in the clubs were "objects rather than participants in their own sexuality".

 In fact rather than a revolution, she sees Playboy as a backlash against women`s increased power and visibility in society.